 - Wealth Limit – The upper threshold for PC cash.

-- Per Level – Target amount of cash to give out each level.
+- Per Level – Target amount of cash to give out each level for each character.
 (Divided between quests of the level or given as character reward horde.)

 How to Fix PC Wealth Problems